lahari104/Documentations/Git/vcs-git.md

   `git log --- show all commits in the current branch’s history`

   `git rebase [branch] --- apply any commits of current branch ahead of specified one`

+  `git cherry-pick [commit] --- picking a specific commit (or) a specific set of commits from one branch to another`

   `git stash --- Save modified and staged changes`